RussellRClark/Angular/README.md

 # PDTemplateANOS5

 This project was generated with [Angular CLI](https://github.com/angular/angular-cli) version 1.6.3.
+Some additions have/will be made to demonstrate Testing, Continuous Integration & Continuous Deployment.

+##### Last Update
+10 Feb 2017

+##### Contact
+russell.clark@peeringdown.cloud

 ## Development server